-In addition to concerns about data quality, one reason researchers have likely avoided using the MCAS data is because the tabulations do not provide individual-level information other than place of birth and U.S. residence.
-The final contribution of this paper, therefore, is to demonstrate that the MCAS data can nevertheless be used in combination with traditional household survey data to address important questions related to Mexico-U.S. migration.
+article, therefore, is to demonstrate that the MCAS data can nevertheless be used in combination with traditional household survey data to address important questions related to Mexico-U.S. migration.
 As an initial example, we study the international migration response to the Legal Arizona Workers Act (LAWA).
-This law required employers throughout Arizona to submit an electronic request to confirm every prospective employee's legal authorization to work in the U.S. The law thus reduced the attractiveness of Arizona as a destination for potential migrants without legal status.
-Prior work has shown that restrictions like these reduced the local immigrant population (Bohn, Lofstrom and Raphael 2014) and decreased planned border crossings with Arizona as the intended destination (Hoekstra and Orozco-Aleman 2017).
+This law requires employers throughout Arizona to submit an electronic request to confirm every prospective employee's legal authorization to work in the United States.
+The passage of this law thus reduced the attractiveness of Arizona relative to other destinations for potential migrants without legal status.
+Prior work has shown that restrictions like these reduced the local immigrant population (Bohn et al. 2014) and decreased planned border crossings with Arizona as the intended destination (Hoekstra and Orozco-Aleman 2017).

 We use the MCAS migration measure to analyze the effects of this policy on sending communities within Mexico.
 We begin by calculating the share of migrants from each source region (state or municipio) that selected Arizona as a destination prior to LAWA's passage.
-We then use Mexican
+We then use Mexican Census data to determine how changes in regional migration flows depend on the importance of Arizona in a source region's initial distribution of migrant destinations.
+The results reveal that source areas with stronger pre-LAWA migration connections to Arizona experienced larger decreases in emigration to the United States and larger increases in return migration from the United States than sources with initially weaker connections to Arizona.